NYP TNR PROGRAM

 Feral package: $25

-Includes the spay or neuter surgery, rabies and distemper (FVRCP combo) vaccinations, a tattoo at the incision site, and a mandatory ear tip.
-Sutures dissolve after several weeks and do not need to be removed.
+Includes the spay or neuter surgery, distemper (FVRCP combo) vaccination, antibiotic injection, flea treatment, a tattoo at the incision site, and a mandatory ear tip.
+Sutures do not need to be removed.

 Please note that feral cats will not receive a physical exam prior to surgery to determine ﬁtness for receiving anesthesia.